-Study Design
+Study design

-This study elicited views and preferences of a sample of members of the public.
-The Consolidated Criteria for Reporting Qualitative Research checklist guided the design of the study [32] (checklist given in Multimedia Appendix 1).
-The think-aloud methodology [33] was applied to collect real-time data about health app selection on the internet and involved asking participants to verbalize their thoughts and impressions throughout the selection process.
-The researcher intervened only when a prompt was considered necessary (eg, during silent moments, asking questions such as "What are you thinking now?").
-Following the think-aloud tasks, follow-up questions were asked to better understand the statements or utterances made during the tasks.
-Finally, semistructured interviews were conducted.
-The think-aloud tasks and the topic guide were informed by stakeholder consultation, which included views and opinions of lay persons (patient and public involvement representatives) and expert opinions of policy makers of this study.
-The study protocol was preregistered on the Open Science Framework [34].
-The Faculty of Medicine and Health Sciences Ethics Committee at the University of East Anglia approved this study (reference number: 201819-089).
-The collected data are stored following the European Union General Data Protection Regulation and the University of East Anglia Research Data Management Policy.
-The data were anonymized, and all personal identifiers were removed.
-All participants read the participant information sheet and provided consent before participating in the study.
+This research elicited views and preferences of a sample of members of the public.
+The Consolidated Criteria for Reporting Qualitative Research (COREQ) checklist guided the design of the study [32].
+See the checklist in Multimedia Appendix 1.
+Think aloud methodology [33] was applied to collect real-time data about online health app selection, and involves asking participants to verbalise their thoughts and impressions throughout the selection process.
+The researcher only intervened when a prompt was considered necessary (e.g. during silent moments, asking questions such as 'What are you thinking now?).
+Following the think aloud tasks, follow-up questions were asked to better understand statements/utterances made during the tasks.
+Finally, semi-structured interview techniques were used.
+The think aloud tasks and the topic guide were informed by stakeholder consultation which included views and opinion of lay persons (patient and public involvement representatives) and expert opinion of policy makers of this research.
+The study protocol was pre-registered on the Open Science Framework [34].
+The Faculty of Medicine and Health Sciences Ethics Committee at the University of East Anglia approved this study (Reference number: 201819 - 089).
+The collected data is stored following the European Union General Data Protection Regulation (GDPR) and the University of East Anglia Research Data Management Policy.
+The data was anonymised, and all personal identifiers were removed.
+All participants read the participant information sheet and provided consent prior taking part in this study.